iGardening Logo Large Transparent Background

 Pruning and Maintenance

 Regular pruning is essential to maintain the health and shape of your Actinidia kolomikta.
 Pruning should be carried out during late winter to early spring while the plant is dormant.
-Focus on removing any dead or crossing branches and thinning the central stems to improve air circulation.
+Focus on removing dead or crossing branches and thinning the central stems to improve air circulation.
 This helps prevent disease and encourages lush growth.
 Since the plant grows rapidly, occasional trimming throughout the growing season might be necessary to keep it tidy and within its intended space.

 Pest and Disease Resistance